3jasoon3/f24-intro-to-optimization/assignment_1/technical_report.md

 - **Accuracy** = 0.001

 #### Output
-- This problem is unbounded because the objective function can increase indefinitely as $$x_1$$ increases.
+- The problem is unsolvable!

 ## Setup and Run
 ```bash